 Community engagement is essential for successful service.
 It is just as important to understand how your school functions as it is to form relationships within the broader community.
 You will rely on members of your school's community to support taste tests, get involved in family cooking nights, and sign their children up for after-school clubs.
 Community members are not only the parents and caregivers of the students you teach but also the people who support fundraising efforts, participate on the school board, deliver the extra load of soil you need to get your garden growing, and help maintain the garden in the summer.
-The Healthy School Progress Report (p.
-147) lists ways that many types of people can support your school's FoodCorps program.

-The School & Community Guide is a key tool for understanding the context of the school you serve and the community resources available.
+The Service & Community Guide is a key tool for understanding the context of the school you serve and the community resources available.
 It includes words of wisdom from previous service members as well as contact information for key supporters.
 Be sure to review this resource early in your service, and update it throughout the year.